 CISM - Chartered Institute of Marketing

-In establishing the first Food and Drink Management Degree in the UK I chaired a team to look closely at the requirements of the Food sector so as to identify the best way to create a labour force suitable to the challenges of that sector.
-This will enable those being trained in the various parts of the Food industry through apprenticeships, knowledge transfers, on-site modules or by day release to be better equipped than ever before so as to have a long-term and progressive careers in the food or drink sectors.
+In establishing the first Food and Drink Management degree in the UK, he chaired a team to look closely at the requirements of the food sector, so as to identify the best way to create a labour force suitable to the challenges of that sector.
+This will enable those being trained in the various parts of the food industry through apprenticeships, knowledge transfers, on-site modules or by day release to be better equipped than ever before, so as to have a long-term and progressive career in the food or drink sectors.

 Dr Jackson, G. and Dr. Arnaz Binsardi ( 2012), “Migrant Workers and Corporate Productivity”, Published.

 Dr Jackson,G. I Barjasic; Dr Arnaz Binsardi (2014), “Global Marketing and Entrepreneurship”, Published.